 While this involves prioritizing which campaign is most important, the dog or the cat one, it means that the people who buy both dog and cat products are not receiving too many campaigns in total.

 The line of code and comments can be found in the extended config and copied over.
 If you do not know how to do this, you can find more information in the manual installation chapter.

 Using the list exclude feature

-In this example, Ethical Pets have sent an email to the cat product purchasers segment but excluded the dog purchasers segment.
+In this example, Ethical Pets have emailed the cat product purchasers segment but excluded the dog purchasers segment.
 During sending phpList checks if the subscriber on the cat list is also on the dog list, and if they are, the email is not sent to them.